SometimesInk/transcript/README.md

 ### Alerts

 Alerts triggered:

 - Sound cues
 - Text

+#### Alert event

+It uses the event system for Forge.

+It holds the type (ping, highlight, etc.), and the said string.

 ### Config